 To manually delete one or more records ('Channels') from your current 'Contact list', first specify the total number of records you want to delete within the field labeled 'Delete QTY', then position the cursor at the line number you want to start the delete-process at, before you push the button 'Del'.
-Be careful as to not try deleting more records than actually do exist.
+Be careful as to not try deleting more records than there are minus one.
+TV insert